Inside Austin's Roof Replacement Market - Real June 2026 Prices

 Cost Breakdown

-Shingles, underlayment, and flashing
+Shingles/metal, underlayment, and flashing

-Removal of old roof and debris hauling
+Removal of old layers and hauling fees

-City of Austin building permits
+City of Austin building and trade permits

 3%